RedSeal-co/ts-java/README.md

 #### featureset

-This directory contains Cucumber `.feature` files that are intended to provide good coverage of the ts-java feature set.
+This directory contains Cucumber `.feature` files that are intended to provide good coverage of the `ts-java` feature set.
 The files in `featureset/features/*.feature` provide examples and documentation for most of the `ts-java` feature set.
-If you find some aspect of `ts-java` is not adequately covered in these .feature files, we encourage you to submit an issue.
+If you find some aspect of `ts-java` is not adequately covered in these `.feature` files, we encourage you to submit an issue.

 #### reflection

-`ts-java` is written in Typescript and uses Java [Reflection](http://docs.oracle.com/javase/8/docs/api/java/lang/reflect/package-summary.html), so it needs a `java.d.ts` file.
+`ts-java` is written in Typescript and uses Java [Reflection](http://docs.oracle.com/javase/8/docs/api/java/lang/reflect/package-summary.html), so it needs a `java.d.ts` file (in `lib/java.d.ts`).
 The `reflection/` directory uses `ts-java` to generate this `java.d.ts` file.
 We did this by bootstrapping from a hand-coded `java.d.ts` file, and then switching to the generated `java.d.ts` file once `ts-java` was able to generate a valid file.
-The `Makefile` contains rules to declare the build broken if the `java.d.ts` generated in `reflection/` differs from the `java.d.ts` used by `ts-java` sources.
+The project `Makefile` contains rules to declare the build broken if the `java.d.ts` generated in `reflection/` differs from `lib/java.d.ts` used by `ts-java` sources, forcing us to keep the file up to date.

 #### tinkerpop